Advantages of Silicon Carbide Armor

 In practice, you can choose alumina for lowest cost, SiC for the best cost-effectiveness, and B4C when you must achieve the best results for high-end applications.
 Remember that ceramic plates are only one part of ballistic systems.
 Backing materials and design are also important.

 Silicon carbide provides good strength and weight.
-In virtue of the Mohs hardness of 9.5, it will readily dull projectiles, while acting as an effective energy-dissipater.
-Additionally, it’s remarkable low density ~3.2 g/cm3 (lighter than steel and alumina) provides less load while delivering high impact resistance.
+With Mohs hardness of 9.5, it will dull projectiles while acting as an effective energy-dissipater.
+SiC armor has remarkable low density that lighter than steel and alumina, provideing less load and high impact resistance.
 The high stiffness minimizes additional weight but effectively holds the energize it will dissapear with withstand and moderate.
-For this reasons, SiC has become a highly economically and practically superior option in the development of modern lightweight armoring systems.
+For these reasons, SiC has become an economically and superior option in the modern lightweight armor systems.

 Silicon carbide armor achieves stronger ballistic protection with less weight.
 The chief advantage is its low density, approximately 40% lower than that of steel.
 Thus, SiC plates can yield equivalent to or better protection at half the weight, leading to increased mobility and endurance.